argonprotocol/mainchain/docs/bitcoin-bond.md

 The first step is to submit an unlock request to the mainchain.
 Your unlock request requires the `BondId`, an address you'd like to send the Bitcoin to, and the `Network Fee` you are willing to pay to unlock the Bitcoin.

-NOTE: the network fee can change from when you submit the request to when it is processed.
+NOTE: the network fee will normally change from when you submit the request to when it is processed.
+However, in the custom Signet, fees will be stable.
 The Vault will co-sign the transaction so that you can add additional inputs to cover the fee.
-You can see recent fees sent over the signet using https://mempool.space/signet.
+You can see recent fees sent over the public signet using https://mempool.space/signet.
 The CLI `fee-rate-sats-per-kb` is in satoshis per byte.

 You'll want to get a destination address from Electrum, and see what the current Fee Rate is on the network.
 ![Electrum - Address](images/electrum-copyaddress.png)